spacewalk01/llama3.2-vision-webui/README.md

   <img src="./data/image1.png" alt="Llama 3.2 Vision Model" />
 </p>

-This project uses the Llama-3.2-Vision model to generate text responses from images and text prompts, with a user-friendly interface built using Gradio.
+This project uses the Llama-3.2-Vision model to generate text responses from images and text prompts, with a user-friendly web ui interface built using Gradio.

 ## Requirements